matiaspaavilainen/my-website/README.md

 - **Missing features / problems**
   - Filtering and sorting system for photos
-  - Authorisation to enable adding photos from anywhere for authenticated users
   - Additional controls, e.g. keyboard for closing the sidebar and scrolling images in large view
   - Enhance mobile user experience, currently just okay